Maximum Mean Discrepancy with Unequal Sample Sizes via Generalized U-Statistics: Asymptotic distribution of the MMD estimate

 We first consider the distribution of the estimator when $\mu_P = \mu_Q$, which implies first-order degeneracy.
 (Per \cref{prop: degen-conds}, first-order degeneracy is also possible when $\mu_P \ne \mu_Q$, but relatively uncommon; since it makes the proof more difficult, we do not handle that case here.)

 In \cref{thm:gen-U-degen-dist}, stated in \cref{sec:gen-u-asymps}, we derive the asymptotic distribution of a general U-statistic with first order degeneracy and a square-integrable kernel.
-To our knowledge, the generality of this result (in particular to $c > 2$ and to kernels which potentially treat the types of samples asymmetrically) is novel; it extends the approach of \citet[Section 5.5.2]{serfling1980approximation} and \citet{anderson:2st}, which was later used specifically for $\MMDhatsq$ in the proportional setting by \citet[Theorem 12]{Gretton2012}.
+To our knowledge, this result (in its treatment of the case $c > 2$ and arbitrary $m_j$) is a substantial generalization of classical theorems.
+Our proof extends the approach of \citet[Section 5.5.2]{serfling1980approximation} and \citet{anderson:2st}, which was later used specifically for $\MMDhatsq$ in the proportional setting by \citet[Theorem 12]{Gretton2012}.
+In the degenerate case, we also treat asymmetric kernels in a shared manner to \citet[theorem 4.5.3]{koroljuk-1993}, with the use of an orthogonal expansion (\cref{lem:kernel-decomp}).

 Since our assumptions are minimal, the resulting distribution is somewhat complicated to describe.
 As such, we leave the details to \cref{sec:gen-u-asymps}, and only give the particular case for $\MMDhatsq$ here.